flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListOfferingPromotions
-### Immediately purchases offerings for an AWS account.
-Offerings renew with the latest total purchased quantity for an offering, unless the renewal was overridden.
-The API returns a <code>NotEligible</code> error if the user is not permitted to invoke the operation.
-Please contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a> if you believe that you should be able to invoke this operation.
+> Returns a list of offering promotions.
+Each offering promotion record contains the ID and description of the promotion.
+The API returns a <code>NotEligible</code> error if the caller is not permitted to invoke the operation.
+Contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a> if you believe that you should be able to invoke this operation.<br/>

 #### Input Parameters
 * `Action` - _required_